cgorton1313/ocean-alliance/README.md

 Ocean Alliance is a program based in Gloucester, Massachusetts that studies the behavioral patterns and genetics of different species of whales.

-Their team is responsible for the creation of the SnotBot, which is a drone that collects snot from the whale's blow (the air that is expelled from their blowholes).
+Their team is responsible for the creation of the SnotBot&reg;, which is a drone that collects snot from the whale's blow (the air that is expelled from their blowholes).
 This allows access to whale DNA without interfering with the whale invasively.

 ## Snotbot Tracker